TDRobertson/Machine-Learning-Projects/README.md

 ## Project Structure

-Most projects follows a consistent structure for easy navigation and understanding:
+Most Data Science projects will follow a consistent structure for easy navigation and understanding:
 ```plaintext
 ProjectName/
 │